 A financial instrument is regarded as quoted in an active market if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.

-Exchange traded derivatives are valued at the last traded price.
+Equity securities and exchange traded derivatives are valued at the last traded price.
 For the majority of these financial instruments, information provided by the independent pricing services is relied upon for valuation.